MrBounty/PZ-UI_API/UI functions.md

-UI:addBorderToAllElements()             -- Add border to all elements of the ui UI:setTitle(string)                     -- Add a title to the top bar of the UI UI:setKey(key)                          -- Key to toggle the UI UI:setCollapse(boolean)                 -- If the window can collapse, default false
+UI:addBorderToAllElements()             -- Add border to all elements of the ui UI:setTitle(string)                     -- Add a title to the top bar of the UI UI:setKey(key)                          -- Key to toggle the UI UI:setCollapse(boolean)                 -- If the window can collapse when click outside of it, default false
 ```
 Find all key value [here](https://theindiestone.com/forums/index.php?/topic/9799-key-code-reference/)